 Ribsy by Beverly Cleary

-I’m fairly sure at this point that Bart and I could recite the entire book from memory since Star listened to this on repeat all last spring.
+I’m fairly sure at this point that Bart and I could recite the entire book from memory since Star listened to this on repeat the year she was 3.
 Beverly Clearly is a master and her audiobooks are just a delight.

 Homecoming and Dicey’s Song by Cynthia Voigt